-But when we eat a diet full of whole plant foods including often left behind ingredients like turmeric and seaweed, our quality of life becomes exponentially better.
+But when we eat a diet full of whole plant foods including often passed over ingredients like turmeric and seaweed, our quality of life becomes exponentially better.

 And isn’t the journey over the rainbow so much more enjoyable when we feel damn good?

-My Live Whole Food Plant Based Workshop and Q+A Session is this Saturday (March 19th) at 10am Pacific time.
-I will dish out everything I dish to my closest friends when they come to me wanting to eat plant based.
+My Live Whole Food Plant Based Workshop and Q+A Session (replay available) is this Saturday (March 19th) at 10am Pacific time.
+I’ll dish out everything that I dish to my closest friends when they come to me wanting to eat plant based.

 This is a live virtual event so all you need is a computer and internet to attend.